Francisco-May/Francisco-May/README.md

 - 📫 How to reach me: ... franciscomiguelmaysalazar@outlook.com
 - 😄 Pronouns: ... you can call me Chroharl
 - ⚡ Fun fact: ...
-Only know that i dont know nothing, and also nothing is true, everything is permited ;) :p -->
+Only know that i dont know nothing, and also nothing is true, everything is permited ;) :p
+- :) Hobbies: ...
+I love wacht anime, play videogames, and go out with friends, also take a nap when the time permited
+- :P Learning: ...
+Ill hope make a diference when make proyects

+-->